w666/yakv/README.md

 ## HTTP Server

-When new instance is created it also creates in-memory storage with the same parameters passed to HTTP server.
+When new instance is created it also creates in-memory storage with the same parameters passed to the HTTP server.

 ### Parameters